We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best with extended sizes: Girlfriend Collective High-Rise Run Short

-- Best compression shorts with pockets: Yogipace Women’s Active Workout Shorts
+- Best compression shorts with pockets: Brooks Method 5″ Short Tights

 - Best yoga pant shorts: Custer’s Night High Waist Out Pocket Yoga Pants

-Whether you’re training for a marathon or just enjoy an occasional jog around the block, you’ll want a pair that fits well, protects against chaffing, and possibly even holds your house keys.
+Whether you’re training for a marathon or you just enjoy an occasional jog around the block, you’ll want a pair that fits well, protects against chafing, and possibly even holds your keys.

 To help narrow down your search, we compiled a list of the best women’s running shorts using the following criteria:

-- Materials.
-We prioritized moisture-wicking fabrics to help keep you dry and comfortable.
-We also looked for fabrics that are designed to prevent chaffing (even after long runs).
+- Materials: We prioritized moisture-wicking fabrics to help keep you dry and comfortable.
+We also looked for fabrics that are designed to prevent chafing (even during long runs).

-- Price.
-We know that budgets can vary, so we included running shorts for a range of price points.
+- Price: We know budgets can vary, so we included running shorts at a range of price points.

-- Additional features.
-Extras like pockets and an easily adjustable waist can make a big difference when it comes to comfort and utility.
+- Additional features: Extras such as pockets and an easily adjustable waist can make a big difference for comfort and utility.
 We also included options with slits and mesh for added breathability.

-- Customer reviews.
-There’s nothing more helpful than hearing from people who’ve actually run in a pair of shorts.
-All of the products below have mostly positive reviews.
+- Customer reviews: There’s nothing more helpful than hearing from people who have actually run in a pair of shorts.
+All the products below have mostly positive reviews.

-Here are 10 of the best running shorts for women.
+Here are the best running shorts for women.

 A note on price